Visiting Beijing Guide: Everything I Wish I Knew

-Why Should You Visit Beijing?
+Why Visit Beijing?

 ▢ Beijing is home to seven UNESCO World Heritage Sites, including the Forbidden City and the Great Wall.